toobeeh/skribbltypo/Readme.md

 Features are instantiated as soon as they are registered; to delay activation further, setups can be used.

 When other features rely on a feature or state of a feature, the feature should implement the required state and functions in a separate service.
-The service can then be bound to the feature activation state using the `serviceBinding` factory function, which will tie init/reset functions of the service to the feature state.
+The service can then be bound to the feature activation state by implementing the `boundService` interface and listing it in the feature's "boundServices",
+which will tie init/reset functions of the service to the feature state.
 This prevents tight coupling of features and allows for better separation of concerns, as well as it avoids injecting features into other features.
+These services may reside in the folder of their associated feature.
+A service must only be bound to one feature to prevent illegal states.

 #### Svelte Components
 Svelte is the framework that is used to build UI in features and setups.